New Construction & Home Energy Rater System (HERS) Rating

 - Once your home is completed and the energy-efficiency measures have been verified, you will receive a check.
 It’s as simple as that.

-You may have heard your neighbors or your builder talk about ENERGY STAR® homes.
+You may have heard your neighbors or your builder talk about ENERGY STAR homes.
 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 Products such as light bulbs and appliances can earn the ENERGY STAR rating if they meet certain energy-efficiency standards.
 New homes can also earn an ENERGY STAR rating.
-The new home construction program offered by Avangrid & Eversource is a separate program from ENERGY STAR.
+The new home construction program offered by the Sponsors of Energize CTSM is a separate program from ENERGY STAR.
 However, many of our measures may qualify towards ENERGY STAR ratings.
 For more information, visit the ENERGY STAR website.

 In order to receive ENERGY STAR certification and the associated rebate on your new home, it must be inspected by a certified Home Energy Rater System (HERS) Rater.
 Please note that in order to qualify for ENERGY STAR certification, inspections must be conducted both prior to dry wall installation and again once construction is complete.